dfinance/docs/move_vm/full.md

 Secret value in your case can be anything encoded with sha3_256 script.
 Let's call this module MyColdStorage.
 To make it easy, we will hold only one coin resources, deposited once, not multiplay:

-**Important: Mvir is very low level language, so could contains very specific constructions, you can use Move language instead.**

 **Mvir**